 Testing Center Rules

 In order to ensure that all tests are taken fairly, the following items may not be taken into the Testing Center:

 - Electronic devices, including:

-- Internet-connected watches or fitness bands
+- Watches and fitness bands

 - Calculators (unless specifically allowed on a test or exam)

 - Backpacks, book bags, purses, or other bags or containers

 - Coats of any kind

 - Scarves, gloves, or mittens

 - Shirts or sweatshirts with deep pockets or hoods